How do I file a claim for damages to my vehicle caused by a pothole?

 Return the completed form and your documentation to the MDOT region or TSC office located in the county where the incident occurred.

-Note: Please be advised that, under governmental immunity laws MCL 691.1401(e) and (f), MCL 691.1402 and MCL 691.1403, you must show that there was failure to repair and maintain the physical structure of the road bed in order to prove a highway defect claim.
+Note: Please be advised that under governmental immunity laws MCL 691.1402 and MCL 691.1403, you must show that MDOT failed to maintain the actual roadbed of the highway in reasonable repair to prove a highway defect claim.
 You also must show that MDOT knew of the condition and had an opportunity to repair it, or that the condition existed for more than 30 days.
-The state will consider only damages not covered by your insurance company.
-Claims must be submitted to your insurance company prior to filing a claim with MDOT.
+The state only will consider damages not covered by your insurance company.

 More about potholes